-3. In the meantime, dice the tomatoes, cucumbers, onion, jalapeno peppers, avocado and cilantro.
+3. In the meantime, dice the tomatoes, cucumbers, onion, jalapeño peppers, avocado and cilantro.

 4. With a slotted ladle, remove the skins and all the vegetables from the broth.
 Add the peeled and deveined shrimp to the hot broth and simmer the shrimp for about 2-3 minutes or until they change color and curl up.
 Don’t forget that shrimp cook super fast, so pay attention or they’ll be rubbery and no bueno.

-5.Pull out the shrimp after the short bath and place on ice to stop all residual cooking.
+- Pull out the shrimp after the short bath and place on ice to stop all residual cooking.

 Wait until the broth has cooled down and pour about 1 ½ cups of broth into a bowl.

 7. Then add the ketchup, hot sauce, juice of 2-3 limes and salt and pepper to taste.

-8.Chop the cooled shrimp and then add the shrimp and the diced vegetables to the broth.
+- Chop the cooled shrimp and then add the shrimp and the diced vegetables to the broth.
 Mix and then add more lime, hot sauce or salt and pepper as needed.

 Serve with your favorite corn chips and a very cold Mexican beer.
 I love Corona light, with extra sea salt and lime.
 The spiciness and the tang of the Mexican shrimp cocktail really pairs well with the pilsner-style lager, that’s crisp and refreshing.
 Not to mention only 99 calories!